katydecorah/katydecorah.github.io/_posts/adventures/2013-04-07-north-carolina.md

 coordinates:
  - -82.5531746,35.5922388
 image: http://farm8.staticflickr.com/7366/9702678259_877fa5dab4_c.jpg
+redirect_from: /adventures/2013/04/07/north-carolina/
 ---

 My sister moved to North Carolina a few years ago.
 Since then my folks and I make an annual trip down to visit.

 This week is ceremoniously dedicated to eating a lot of food in between mom geocaching and then my sister and I binging on a tv series on Netflix.
 This year it was Bones.